Pre-Congress Courses

 Course director: Tomoaki Kato

-Moderators: Gerard Dijkstra, Syed-Mohammed R Jafri
+Chairs: Gerard Dijkstra, Syed-Mohammed R Jafri

 • Basics of intestinal graft immunology – Alexander Kroemer, USA